Alexei Sayle's Stuff: Synopsis

 Sketches are interspersed with Sayle's trademark angry stand-up monologues, delivered from increasingly odd locations.
 Sayle is seen traversing the country on a moped in a vague attempt to catalogue and comprehend all the "stuff" about him.
 The style of humour is often highly surreal and blunt.
-The bulk of the content was written by Sayle himself, with Andrew Marshall and David Renwick.
-Additional material was contributed by longtime collaborator David Stafford and comedian and promoter Huw David Thomas.
+The series main writers were Sayle himself, Andrew Marshall and David Renwick, whilst additional material was written by Sayle's longtime collaborator David Stafford and comedian and promoter Huw David Thomas.
 Although Sayle's humour in the programme covers many bases, politics is always a favourite target: "Recently I had to get married, 'cos I got my girlfriend into trouble – got her involved in the civil war in Angola."
 Various episodes also feature sketches based around BBC2 presentation, including satirical continuity announcers and faux trailers.

 A screenshot from the second series of Alexei Sayle's Stuff, showing the spoof cartoon "Steamboat Fatty".

 At the beginning of series 2, in a sequence spoofing the creation of Disney's Mickey Mouse, a sketch reveals that Alexei Sayle is in fact a cartoon character.
 Viewers are shown a short extract from Sayle's very first animated appearance from fifty years previously, named "Steamboat Fatty" (spoofing Steamboat Willie, the first Mickey Mouse cartoon), as well as Mouseketeer-esque children dancing around wearing bald wigs.
 An edited version of this sketch became the title sequence for series 2.

 Series 1's titles feature a handsome young man arriving at BBC Television Centre to the accompaniment of Dion's hit The Wanderer, with prosthetic make-up and padding being applied to change his appearance to that of Alexei Sayle, followed by a BBC receptionist uttering the phrase "Who is that fat bastard?" which was to become the show's catch-phrase.
 Series 3's title sequence is a pastiche of Zorro, the theme song being sung mariachi style ("This fat renegade / Carves a 'B' with his blade / A 'B' that stands for 'Bastard'.")

 One episode in series 2 begins with a lengthy cold open of an initially straight scene from Juliet Bravo featuring actress Anna Carteret.
 Viewers are fooled into believing that the first few minutes of the programme are a Juliet Bravo episode, the illusion being broken only when one of her male colleagues appears not to "know what a woman is".
 Similar blending and bending of the boundaries of TV formats continues throughout the series.